Why does iron rust and how do we stop it?

 Prevention methods

-Barrier methods keep water and oxygen away from the metal.
-Painting, greasing, plastic coating and galvanising (zinc coating) all form a physical barrier.
+- Barrier methods keep water and oxygen away from the metal: painting, greasing, plastic coating and galvanising (a zinc layer) all form a physical barrier.

-Sacrificial protection uses a more reactive metal connected to the iron.
-The more reactive metal, such as zinc or magnesium, is preferentially oxidised, so it corrodes instead of the iron.
-The block of reactive metal is called a sacrificial anode and is replaced periodically.
+- Sacrificial protection uses a more reactive metal (zinc or magnesium) connected to the iron.
+The more reactive metal is preferentially oxidised, corroding instead of the iron.
+The block is a sacrificial anode and is replaced periodically.

-Cathodic protection forces the iron to be the cathode of a cell so it cannot be oxidised.
-This can be done with a sacrificial anode or by an impressed current from an external supply.
+- Cathodic protection forces the iron to be the cathode so it cannot be oxidised, either with a sacrificial anode or with an impressed current from an external supply.

-Galvanising combines two effects.
-The zinc layer is a barrier, and because zinc is more reactive than iron, even if the layer is scratched the exposed iron is still protected sacrificially.
+Galvanising combines two effects: the zinc layer is a barrier, and because zinc is more reactive than iron, even a scratched layer still protects the exposed iron sacrificially.

-In the exam, write the anode and cathode half-equations for rusting, state that both water and oxygen are required, and justify each prevention method by whether it forms a barrier or makes the iron a cathode.
+In the exam, write the anode and cathode half-equations for rusting, state that both water and oxygen are required, note the accelerating effect of salt, and justify each prevention method by whether it forms a barrier or makes the iron a cathode.

 Exam-style practice questions